pantheon-systems/documentation/source/docs/articles/wordpress/add-cloudflare-free-ssl-to-wordpress-sites.md

 The final step is to deploy your code to the Live environment.
 For details, see [Using the Pantheon Workflow](/docs/articles/sites/code/using-the-pantheon-workflow/).

-It can take up to 24 hours before the SSL certificate takes affect on your Live site; please be patient.
+It can take up to 24 hours before the SSL certificate takes effect on your Live site; please be patient.
 Once it's complete, you will see a green lock next to your domain name:

 ![Green lock](/source/docs/assets/images/cloudflare-green-bar.png)